why

 How do we achieve process automation when fewer and fewer people are working in public authorities?
 Why is it important for managers to identify with projects?
 And when does a high need for security become an obstacle?

-We address all of these questions in this episode of why!
+We address all these questions in this episode of why!

 not on spotify?